 This is a lovely family curry…not too hot but flavoursome.

 Serve with Rice, mango chutney, Nan bread. or other condiments of your choice.

 My recipe for Mango Chutney

 Stir in sugar,salt,chilli,cumin,cardamom,cinnamon and cloves.Stir to blend.
 Cover and leave overnight at room temp.
 N.B.
-We are prone to ants here so put water into a shallow tray and put bowl in centre the ants won’t swim the moat..ha ha
+We are prone to ants here so put water into a shallow tray and put the bowl in the centre the ants won’t swim the moat..haha

-Thank you for reading I hope you enjoy!
+Thank you for reading I hope you enjoyed my curry recipes!